 How to Tackle High Credit Card Balances

 Carrying a high credit card balance, even on just one credit card, can be detrimental to your credit and your finances.
-The amount of debt you're using is second biggest factor impacting your credit score.
+The amount of debt you're using is the second biggest factor impacting your credit score.
 Because debt amounts are so important for your credit score, having high credit card balances can have a negative impact on your credit score.

-Not only are high balances bad for your credit score, they're also bad for your wallet.
+Not only are high balances bad for your credit score, but they're also bad for your wallet.
 Higher credit card balances are subject to higher finance charges — money that goes to the credit card issuer for extending you the convenience of repaying your balance over time.
-And if your balance has a high interest rate, those monthly finance charges makes it more difficult to repay your balance.
+And if your balance has a high-interest rate, those monthly finance charges makes it more difficult to repay your balance.

 High credit card balances can stand in the way of you getting approved for other credit cards and loans.
 Credit card issuers and lenders prefer that your credit card balances are low.
-If you're approved, even with a high credit card balance, you may be approved at a higher interest rate that if you had a lower balance.
+If you're approved, even with a high credit card balance, you may be approved at a higher interest rate than if you had a lower balance.

 Paying off high credit card balances is beneficial for many reasons, but knowing just how to tackle these high balances isn't always easy.
 Here are three strategies you can use.

 Trying to use your credit card and pay it off at the same time is the credit card equivalent of wanting to keep your cake and eat it too.
 It's simply impossible to do both.
 If you want to pay off your credit card balance, you have to stop using your credit card completely.
 Otherwise, you only perpetuate a never-ending cycle of debt.